At Niagara Health, we work closely with our academic partners in the community to create extraordinary experiences for our learners.

 Clinical placements are offered at three Niagara Health sites - Greater Niagara General Site in Niagara Falls, St. Catharines Site and Welland Site - through our partnership with McMaster University's Michael G. Degroote School of Medicine.
 McMaster's Niagara Regional Campus, located at Brock University in St. Catharines, is home to the Michael G. DeGroote School of Medicine Niagara Regional Campus.

-Niagara Health works closely with our academic partners including Brock University, McMaster University and Niagara College to provide learning and education opportunities in a number of healthcare-related fields.
+Niagara Health works closely with more than 90 academic partners including Brock University, McMaster University and Niagara College to provide learning and education opportunities in a number of healthcare-related fields.

 For more information on student placement opportunities at Niagara Health, please visit our Student Resources page.